-He is a U.S. Army veteran with more than 20 years of active duty service, and currently resides in Northwestern Missouri.
+He retired from the U.S. Army after 24 years of active duty service and currently resides in Omaha.

 Chris Hepp is in his second year on the Omaha Lancers Hockey Operations Staff.
 Hepp served last year as a scout and is stepping into a new position as Associate Director of Player Personnel this season.

 Hepp played for the Lancers from 2004 – 2008 serving as the captain for three of those seasons.
 He recorded 50 points (9 goals and 41 assists) during his tenure with the Lancers.
 The team accumulated two Anderson Cups and one Clark Cup National Championship during that time.

 After the Lancers, Hepp spent three seasons with St. Cloud State University before finishing his career with the Idaho Steelheads of the ECHL.

 Hepp currently works for United Parcel Service in Cambridge, Minnesota where he resides with his wife, Kara, and their three children.

 A native of Clearwater, FL Casey joins the Lancers after working with the Omaha AAA Hockey Club from 2013-17.
 Prior to moving to Omaha, the Florida State graduate helped the Atlanta Junior Knights of the EJHL and EmJHL to a USA Hockey Tier 3 National Championship during the 2011-12 season as Video Coordinator/Assistant Coach.

 Casey spent the 2010-11 season with the New York Rangers of the National Hockey League, as a Hockey Operation intern.